python/importlib_metadata/docs/using.rst

 ======================

-By default, this package provides built-in support for discovery of metadata for file system and zip file distribution packages.
+By default, this package provides built-in support for discovery of metadata for file system and zip file :term:`packaging:Distribution Package`\s.
 This metadata finder search defaults to ``sys.path``, but varies slightly in how it interprets those values from how other import machinery does.
 In particular:

 - ``importlib_metadata`` does not honor :class:`bytes` objects on ``sys.path``.